ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ## Watson NLP Python Client
-In this tutorial you will build and deploy a client application that uses served Watson NLP models.
+In this tutorial you will build and deploy a Watson NLP client application.
 The sample client application is a web service built in Python that performs Sentiment Analysis and Emotion Classification on user-supplied texts.
-It uses the Watson NLP Python Client SDK to talk to a model service.
+The client application uses the Watson NLP Python SDK to interact with a back-end model service.

+You can adapt the sample code from this tutorial to your own projects.

 This tutorial follows on from previous tutorials serving Sentiment Analysis and Emotion Classification models.
 As a starting point, you should have a running instance of the Watson NLP Runtime that is serving Sentiment Analysis and Emotion Classification models.